kachapmansmcm/bus_routes/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is a Github pages website to showcase your Projects.
+This is a Github pages website to demonstrate accessing data from an API.

 * To start the this tracker click the "Start Live Bus Updates" Button
 * The Tracker will the poll the API and update every 15 seconds.